“Farm-to-Fork” is Redefining Ag-Tech Innovation and Sustainability

 CSIRO US hosted a number of Australian scientists who work in food and ag-tech research.
 The theme of the event was the world is challenged to increase food productivity while at the same time preserving the environment upon which we all depend.

-According to Jonathan Hua of the THRIVE Ag-Tech Accelerator, “With indoor farming, drone software, ag commerce, genome and microbial tech, all competing for investors' attention, we're looking at several companies over the next year that have a high chance of hitting $1B+ valuations.”
+According to Jonathan Hua of the THRIVE Ag-Tech Accelerator, “With indoor farming, drone software, ag commerce, genome and microbial tech, all competing for investors’ attention, we’re looking at several companies over the next year that has a high chance of hitting $1B+ valuations.”

 Ag-Tech has historically been underrepresented in popular media headlines overshadowed by other technologies.
 That is about to change.

 The sector is experiencing tremendous transformation and disruption from farms to retail outlets.
 The supply chain is being disintermediated by multiple forces of consolidation, vertical integration by retail brands and consumer demand for full transparency, at their fingertips, of their food supply chain.

 Beth Ford, the conference keynote and CEO of Land O’Lakes Inc., pointed to technology as a catalyst for growth as well as its disruptor.
 Two drivers are behind the rise in Food-Ag innovation: A mindset shift toward technology as a path to increased efficiency, and high profitability pressures.
 The end goal, according to Walt Duflock, Managing Partner at THRIVE Ag-Tech is to achieve “acre-by-acre profit-and loss solution with all inputs, including labor, equipment, applications, seeds, and water, counted automatically and compared to past years with recommendations and notification of outliers delivered right to the farmer in an easy-to-consume way that they can act on.”